DataDog/libdatadog/README.md

 #### Build Dependencies

-Rust 1.71 or newer with cargo.
+- Rust 1.71 or newer with cargo.
 Some platforms may need protoc; others have it shipped in prost-build.
+- You'll also need `cmake` and `protoc`.